-How is Original Work Addressed by the Certified Quilt Judge?
+How is Original Work Addressed by a NACQJ Certified Quilt Judge?

 Occasionally, a question arises about the degree of emphasis placed on original quilt designs vs. derivative, copied, or pattern work.
 How does the certified quilt judge handle this situation?
 What are the concerns of the judge with regard to Originality?